 Photos show the battlefield, known as Flanders Field, had been war pocked and churned up to naught more than a barren wasteland.
 During the second day of battle a young Canadian officer was killed when an exploding German artillery shell landed near him.
 His close friend, Dr. John McCrae, grieving the death of his buddy, composed a short poem to honor him.
 He called it "In Flanders Fields" and dated it May, 1915.

-lay were later moved to
+Those buried where they lay were later moved to a proper cemetery |

 In Flanders field the poppies blow